Lectures on insulating and conducting quantum spin liquids: Fractionalized Fermi liquids (FL*)

 On the spin liquid layer of ${\bm S}_2$ spins we write a parton decomposition which parallels that in Eq.~(\ref{Schwingerfermion}) and (\ref{eq:S1f}) \bea {\bm S}_{2\vi} = \frac{1}{2} f_{\vi \alpha}^\dagger {\bm \sigma}_{\alpha\beta}^{\vphantom\dagger} f_{\vi \beta}^{\vphantom\dagger}\,. \eea Then the analysis of the exchange interactions within the ${\bm S}_2$ layer is precisely that in Section~\ref{sec:fermions}.
 W decouple the $J_{ \vi\vj}$ term in Eq.~(\ref{eq:Hancilla}) to $\mathcal{H}_{SLf}$ in Eq.~(\ref{eq:fermionhop2}) realizing a $\pi$-flux state of the ${\bm S}_2$ spins with a SU(2) gauge field.

 To couple this spin liquid to the Kondo lattice, we have to decouple the $J_\perp$ term coupling the $f_{1}$ and $f$ spinons in Eq.~(\ref{eq:Hancilla}).
 Given the SU(2) gauge structure of the ${\bm S}_2$ layer, it pays to decouple the $J_\perp$ term in a manner which keeps the SU(2) gauge invariance explicit.
-In fact, the needed decoupling field is precisely the boson $\mathcal{B}_\vi$ introduced in Eq.~(\ref{defB}).
+In fact, the needed decoupling field is precisely the boson $\mathcal{B}_\vi$ introduced in Eq.~(\ref{defB}) by different methods for the half-filled case.
 We also introduce a matrix fermion operator $\mathcal{F}_{1\vi}$ \beq \mathcal{F}_{1\vi} \equiv \left(

 \right), \eeq whose transformations under the symmetries in Eqs.~(\ref{eq:gauge},\ref{eq:spin},\ref{eq:charge}) are the same as those of $\mathcal{C}_\vi$.
 We summarize the gauge and symmetry properties in Table~\ref{tab2}.